TyroeCommerce/tyro-simplify-magento2-plugin-3.0.1/README.md

-# Simplify Commerce Payment Gateway for Magento 2
+# Tyro eCommerce for Magento 2

 ## Overview
-Simplify Commerce Payment Gateway module is a free Magento 2 module that adds Simplify Commerce as payment method on your Magento 2 checkout page.
-With simple configuration steps described below you can quickly start using Simplify Commerce's secure payment form for receiving payments in your online store.
+Tyro eCommerce module is a free Magento 2 module that adds Tyro Simplify eCommerce as payment method on your Magento 2 checkout page.
+With simple configuration steps described below you can quickly start using Tyro Simplify eCommerce's secure payment form for receiving payments in your online store.

-The module allows payments using Simplify Commerce Hosted Payments.
-Simplify Commerce Hosted Payments handle card data in safe and secure way, with full compliance with legal requirements.
+The module allows payments using Tyro Simplify eCommerce Hosted Payments.
+Tyro Simplify eCommerce Hosted Payments handle card data in safe and secure way, with full compliance with legal requirements.
 We use state-of-the-art encryption and tokenization to securely get payment information from your customer to our database.
 We monitor every transaction and manage sensitive payment data on our Level 1 PCI certified servers, which makes PCI compliance easier for you.

 ## Prerequisites